 Students may withdraw from class using the online process described in the current class schedule or they may submit a Drop Form to the Office of Admissions and Records.
-It is the 9.15.15 DRAFT
+It is the DTRW-I and DTRW-SS 10.08.15; 11.12.15 revised at meeting student's responsibility to withdraw from class by the official deadline dates published in the most recent Catalog, Schedule of Classes, and the website.